pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 _Namespaces_: You might have already noted that Unity doesn't add a namespace around a `MonoBehaviour` script when you create it from the "Project" view.
 And yet Unity _does_ handle namespaces...
 Except when you use a default value on a method parameter.
 And it sucks. <br /><br />In this tutorial, we are not using namespaces at all.
 However, in your real project, you might consider to use them.
 If not, prefix your classes and behaviours to avoid a collision with a third-party library (like _NGUI_).
 </md-danger>

-We will call this method on the last object of the infinite layer.
+We will call this method on the leftmost object of the infinite layer.

 ## Full "ScrollingScript"